mircodg/mircodg/README.md

-# 👋 Hi, I'm Mirco
+# 👋 Hi, I'm Domenico

 ![Profile Views](https://komarev.com/ghpvc/?username=mircodg&color=blue)

 ## 💼 About Me
 I'm a Software Engineer with a love for coding and learning new technologies.

-- 🔭 I’m currently working at [iNNOVA](https://www.innovame.it/#) as a Software Engineer
+- 🔭 I’m currently working at [iNNOVA](https://www.innovatech.info/) as a Software Engineer
 - 🎓 I hold a Bachelor's degree in **Electronics and Computer Engineering** from the **University of Messina**
 - 📚 I'm currently pursuing a **Master's degree in "Engineering in computer science"** at the **University of Messina**
 - 📫 How to reach me: [germanamirco@gmail.com](mailto:germanamirco@gmail.com)